Requirements for the PhD

 - Completion of a Qualifying Oral Examination

-- Submission of a Dissertation Prospectus
+- Submission and approval of a Dissertation Prospectus

-- Completion and defense of a PhD dissertation
+- Completion and defense of a Ph.D. dissertation

 Satisfactory Academic Progress for PhD Students

 The Graduate School of Arts and Sciences and the Department of English guarantee five full years (12 months each) of financial support for PhD students who maintain Satisfactory Academic Progress.
-This support will be in the form of Teaching Fellowships, Research Assistantships or Graduate Fellowships.
+This support will be in the form of Teaching Fellowships or Graduate Fellowships.
 All requirements for the doctorate, including dissertation, must be completed within seven years (exceptions require a petition to GRS).
 A leave of absence of up to two semesters is permitted for appropriate cause.